johnthebelovedcoder/ContraLock/PROJECT_DOCUMENTATION.md

 ## Conclusion

-Delivault represents a comprehensive solution to the challenges facing the freelance market, combining robust technical architecture with innovative features to create a trustworthy platform for client-freelancer relationships.
+ContraLock represents a comprehensive solution to the challenges facing the freelance market, combining robust technical architecture with innovative features to create a trustworthy platform for client-freelancer relationships.
 The monorepo approach enables efficient development while maintaining separation of concerns between the frontend, backend, and AI services.

 This documentation serves as a complete guide to understanding, developing, and maintaining the platform, covering everything from initial setup to production deployment and troubleshooting.